-NOTE: The 7-day timer works in the same manner as the 24 hour time clock except each pin represents 2 hours.
+NOTE: The 7-day timer works in the same manor as the 24 hour timeclock except each pin represents 2 hours.

-NOTE:

-If a Programmable Logic Controller (PLC) is supplied, a 48 hour clock has been programmed into the PLC.
+NOTE: If a Programmable logic controller (PLC) is supplied, a 48 hour clock has been programmed into the PLC.
 The automatic backwash cycle is initiated every 48 hours of run time (minimum).
 Every initiation of the backwash cycle, whether initiated manually or automatically, will reset the 48 hour clock.

-PUMP PRE-STRAINER
+PUMP PRE-STRAINER (Optional)

-For the pump pre-strainer refer to Figure 1 on page 4.
-The pump pre-strainer housing is flanged mounted to the pump suction.
-The pre-strainer contains a corrosion resistant stainless steel basket with 1/8 inch perforations.
+The pump pre-strainer housing is flanged mounted to the pump suction The pre-strainer contains a corrosion resistant stainless steel basket with 1/8 inch perforations.
 The pre-strainer basket must be kept clean and free of debris.
-Always follow the shut down procedure (refer to page 15) before attempting any repairs, adjustments or cleaning.
+Always follow the shut down procedure before attempting any repairs, adjustments or cleaning.
 To clean the pre-strainer basket loosen the four hex bolts that hold the cover in place.
-Gently lift the cover off the strainer body (take care not to damage the gasket).
+Gently lift the cover off the strainer body (take care not to damage the gasket.)
 If the gasket does not come off in one piece it will need to be replaced.
 Before replacing gasket clean all surfaces of old material.
-Utilize the handle to remove the basket from the housing.
+Remove the basket from the housing utilizing the handle.
 After cleaning the basket reverse the above procedure making sure that the gasket is in place and tighten the four hex bolts.
-Always follow the start-up procedures (refer to page 14) after any shut-down.
+Always follow the start-up procedures after any shut-down.(See figure 3 page 18)